 We needed "boots on the ground" as they say - in this case, people who can help us deliver our message and see to it that milkweeds are planted.
-I came to learn that there were a number of people already doing this and I decided about a year ago to invite them to join a group - a group of Monarch Conservation Specialists.
+I came to learn that there were a number of people already doing this and I decided to invite them to join a group - a group of Monarch Conservation Specialists.

 After Gail began a sabbatical from her position as a Pastoral Associate, she realized the fragile future of the monarch migration and never went back.
 She now dedicates her time to protecting and expanding monarch habitats throughout Arizona.

 Gail soon realized the importance of forging relationships with local and state agencies.
 She worked with the Arizona Department of Transportation to add milkweed to roadside seed mixes and collaborated with the U.S. Forest Service to create Monarch Waystations.
 She also advocates for the addition of milkweed and monarch friendly nectar plants in riparian areas and city parks throughout the state.

 Gail is involved in several monarch butterfly conservation projects.
 She coordinates the Southwest Monarch Study, monitors and trains volunteers for the Monarch Larva Monitoring Project, and tests monarchs for Ophryocystis elektroscirrha (O.e.) for Monarch Health.
 Gail monitors monarch habitats at the Rio Salado Restoration Habitat, the Phoenix Zoo, Tempe Marsh and other milkweed habitats around Arizona.